This is Part 2, following Core Strength And Control…

 Stand up on the ground.
 Stand up straight under gravity, eyes looking straight ahead.
 Let an imaginary string be tied to the top most part of your skull – the crown – where the spine would poke out if it continued upward.
 (We call this the shish-kabob spine in our classes in Turkey).
 Let that string pull up on the crown of your head.
 As it pulls up you will feel your chest tilt up, the soft belly below the ribs pull in and firm up, the hips rotate back slightly, the buttocks firms up slightly, as the lower back flattens and firms up a bit also.
 You may notice the sensation of becoming a fraction lighter on your feet.
 That is your aligned head/spine position.
 That is the most hydrodynamic position you can put your head in while laying horizontal in the water.
 For humans in water it doesn’t get any better than that.

 Stay standing.
 Tilt your head forward or back even a little off center and you will feel how gravity pulls on it and puts pressure on your neck, in the cervical section of the spine and into the thoracic section (middle back, between the shoulder blades).
-Leave it like that a bit longer and you will start to feel it ache in the lumbar too (lower back, behind your navel). .
+Leave it like that a bit longer and you will start to feel it ache in the lumbar too (lower back, behind your navel).
+[I am using the technical names for the spine so it is clear these pieces are one inter-connected whole].
 The head makes up approximately 10% of your body mass.
 When you lay horizontal in the water and tilt your head up a little (to look forward, or just out of habit), your head moves out of alignment with the spine and therefore out of line with the center of mass of your body.
 Have that body mass start driving ahead with your head tilted a little while swimming and you are putting the same straining forces on the head as you were standing up and tilting it against gravity.
 That tilt of the head present more frontal surface area to water, which results in an increase in drag.
 That curve in the neck results in an inevitable chain reaction of abnormal curvature all the way down the spine.
 That creates strain – which pool swimmers often don’t recognize because the wacky spine gets to stretch out on a turn every 25 meters which masks the strain.
 But get in open-water and take a few thousand uninterrupted strokes with a head in anything but an aligned position and the strain will be exposed and magnified.
 (Yes, you can condition yourself for it, as like on an aero-bike, but there is no denying that this is an abnormal and straining head position!)
 The misaligned spine from a tilted head obstructs the smooth flow of force through your spine to the cutting edges of your stroke.

 It doesn’t matter how much misaligned head position is practiced by traditional swimmers nor by how famous the swimmer is who uses misaligned head position – science and medicine show us it is not good however common it is.
 Everyone pays a price when insisting on defying the laws of nature, even the famous folks.
 Show me a hundred famous swimmers who are looking forward while swimming and I will point out a hundred famous swimmers with bad head position according to physiology and physics.
 Human aquatic tradition carries little weight for argument other than anecdote – it is by no means proof of a better way to swim.
 Science still has a lot to teach humans – especially in sports.